 How to Make Sourdough Discard Pie Crust:

-- Before you begin this recipe, measure 1/3 cup of lard in a measuring cup and place it in the freezer for at least 10 minutes to chill.
+1. Before you begin this recipe, measure the lard in a measuring cup and place it in the freezer for at least 10 minutes to chill.

-- Next, put 1 3/4 cups flour, 1 tsp salt, and 1/2 tsp baking powder in the food processor.
+2. Next, put flour, salt, and baking powder in the food processor.

-- Cut the 1/2 cup of cold butter into cubes.
+3. Cut the frozen butter into cubes.
 Place the butter and smaller pieces of lard in the food processor.

-- Add 1/2 cup COLD discard to the food processor and mix until the dough forms.
+5. Add COLD discard or active starter to the food processor and mix until the dough forms.

-- Cover it with a piece of plastic wrap (you know, cling wrap!) and put it in the refrigerator to chill for at least 1 hour.
+7. Cover it with a piece of plastic wrap and put it in the refrigerator to chill for at least 1 hour.

 How to Roll Sourdough Discard Pie Crust:

-- Pull the dough out of the fridge and bring it to room temperature (about 15 minutes).
+1. Pull the dough out of the fridge and bring it to room temperature (about 15 minutes) for easy rolling.

-- Sometimes I flip the dough to the other side and roll it out until it is nice and thin, about 1/8 inch thick.
+5. Flip the dough to the other side and roll it out until it is nice and thin, about 1/8 inch thick and a 12-inch circle.

-- Using your rolling pin is the best way to maneuver your pie dough into a 9-inch pie dish!
-Roll your dough onto the rolling pin and unroll in the pie plate.
-So easy!
+6. Using your rolling pin is the best way to maneuver your pie dough into a 9-inch pie dish!
+Roll the dough onto the rolling pin and unroll in the pie plate.
+Easy!

 Notes